 And don’t forget about strength training, too!

 “As our bodies lose weight, they shed muscle and fat—two things that help burn calories,” explains Dr. Ing.
-“But muscle burns more calories than muscle, so it’s important to focus on building muscle for successful weight loss.
+“But muscle burns more calories than fat, so it’s important to focus on building muscle for successful weight loss.
 Don’t be afraid to try some light strength training.”

 Work some activity into your day